Sunday, October 14, 2012

 exhibits shoddy welding.
 Photo by Dean Marshall

-I've been communicating with Steven Kohlhase since I first spotted this:
+I've had some communications with Steven Kohlhase since I first spotted this:

 http://www.nhregister.com/articles/2012/07/15/news/doc50021fed03f2a324192118.txt